-- Subscribed.
+- Enrolled.
 These users are enrolled in the course but have not yet started any training material within the course.
-For webinars or ILT courses, these users are enrolled in the course but have not yet attended the session(s) in which they are enrolled.
+For ILT courses, these users are enrolled in the course but have not yet attended the session(s) in which they are enrolled.
 Users can freely access the course from their My Courses and Learning Plans area.

 - In Progress.
 These users are enrolled in the course and they have started viewing the training material in the course, but they have not completed the course.
-For webinar or ILT sessions, these users are enrolled in the course and they have started viewing the training material but not yet completed all training material, regardless of whether they have attended sessions or not.
-This status may appear for webinars or ILT courses if the user has attended only part of the total amount of sessions in which they have been enrolled.
+For ILT sessions, these users are enrolled in the course and they have either selected a session or started viewing the training material but not yet completed all of it, regardless of whether they have attended sessions or not.
+This status may appear for ILT courses if the user has attended only part of the total amount of sessions in which they have been enrolled.

 - Completed.
-These users are enrolled in the course and they have already completed the course, or all sessions in which they are enrolled in a webinar or ILT course.
+These users are enrolled in the course and they have already completed the course, or all sessions in which they are enrolled in an ILT course.
 Users can freely access the course from their My Courses and Learning Plans area.

 - Waiting Users.
 These users have self-enrolled (or were enrolled by someone else) into the course, but they are waiting for Admin approval before being able to access the course.
 They need Admin approval either because of the enrollment policy of the course or the enrollment capacities.
 Refer to this article to learn more about enrollment policies for courses.
 While waiting for enrollment approval, these users do not have access to the course, but they will see a waiting list page when trying to access the course from the My Courses and Learning Plans area.